-Victoria Martens: Girl, 10 Raped By Men At Mom’s Request For Months Before Being Murdered And Dismembered By Mom’s Boyfriend
+Victoria Martens: Girl, 10, Raped By Men At Mom’s Request For Months Before Being Murdered And Dismembered By Mom’s Boyfriend

 — KOAT.com (@KOATLiveUpdates) November 4, 2016

 Michelle Martens then told Albuquerque police investigators Fabian Gonzales and Jessica Kelley dismembered Victoria Martens and wrapped the remains in a burning blanket.
-The mother said boyfriend and his cousin threatened to kill her if she went to the police and “ratted” on them.
+The mother said the boyfriend and his cousin threatened to kill her if she went to the police and “ratted” on them.

 The Albuquerque police investigators were simply not buying Michelle Martens’ story.
 The detectives tricked her into believing Fabian Gonzales was in another room being interrogated and had revealed what had really happened to Victoria.